macdavid313/py4cl2-dev/docs/index.md

 ### chain(*)
 `(chain &rest chain)`

-This is inspired by the `chain` in parenscript, discussed in [this issue].
+This is inspired by the `chain` in parenscript, discussed in [this issue](https://github.com/bendudson/py4cl/issues/4).

 In python it is quite common to apply a chain of method calls, data member access, and indexing operations to an object.
 To make this work